Meeting ethical guidelines and professional standard

 Honesty, respect and professionalism are among the values that the Code of Ethics inspires.
 You can see all of these in how it urges coaches to put clients’ interests first.
 As an illustration of this, coaches are urged to immediately stop the coaching relationship if they come to the conclusion that it is not adding any more value to the client even if that goes against their financial interest.

-In conclusion, for coaches, ethics come first.
+In conclusion, for coaches, ethics and ethical guidelines come first.
 It is all about being genuine and displaying authenticity in helping people become happy and successful.
 That’s what makes the beauty of this profession.